gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_follower_2.rst

 .. admonition:: Tasks

     #.
 Try adding some obstacles on the track or just to the side of the track to see how well the buggy detects them.
     #.
 Try adjusting the SPINTIME constant to see if a better outcomes can be obtained when turning the the buggy away from obstacles.
+Use the A button to increase SPINTIME by 100 and the B button to decrease SPINTIME by 50.